codespin-ai/codespin/README.md

 #### Options for codespin generate

 - `-p, --prompt`: Specify the prompt directly on the command line.
 - `-t, --template`: Specify the template to use.
-If unspecified, "generate.md" is used.
+If unspecified a built-in default template is used.
 - `-w, --write`: Save generated code to a source file.
 Defaults to 'false'.
 - `--print-prompt`: Print the generated prompt to the screen without making an API call.
 - `--write-prompt`: Save the generated prompt to the specified path without making an API call.